Indonesia Pertamina aims to restarts refinery in days after blaze

 “The main equipment at the refinery is not affected,” she said.
 “We hope the plant can be operational again soon after we put out the fire so there are no disruptions to supply.”

+Separately, Nicke told local media that only four storage tanks were affected, out of the total 72 tanks in Balongan with total capacity of 1.35 million kilo litres.

+Efforts to estinguish the blaze were continuing, she said, adding that the fire had been contained to a small area and she’s optimistic it will be put out soon.

-Pertamina expects operations can be restored in four to five days, Pertamina director Mulyono told the media briefing.
+Pertamina expects operations can be restored in four to five days, Pertamina director Mulyono said.

 The fire started just after midnight during bad weather, Pertamina said, although the cause was currently unknown.

-Five people were being treated in hospital for burns, a company spokesman said, adding that some were passing near the refinery when the fire broke out.
+Six people were being treated in hospital for burns, a company statement said.
 No Pertamina staff were hurt.

 FUEL STOCK “SECURE”